eHealthAfrica/tanzania-hti/StreamConsumer/README.md

 ### Contants

-It's nice to keep constants in th const block.
+It's nice to keep constants in the const block.
 Makes it easier to make changes to all pipelines by pasting in the new consts when something changes / you migrate.

 ```json
 {